Christ Covenant Church

 Is the baptism of “X” Christian group [ Anglican, Presbyterian, Methodist, Baptist, Pentecostal, Catholic ] right or wrong, valid or invalid, regular or irregular?
 (Answer: See below.)

 We all want to know if the baptism we received — wherever we received it and whoever administered it — is from God or man, heaven or earth, above or below.

 One generic way to answer that question is like this:

-If a baptism is administered according to the gospel of Jesus Christ, in the Name of the triune God, with water, in the context of a true Christian church (not a cult or sect), then that baptism is a valid baptism, from God not man, from heaven not earth, from above not below.
+If a baptism is administered according to the gospel of Jesus Christ, in the Name of the triune God, with water, in the context of a true Christian church (not a cult or sect), by a minister lawfully ordained, then that baptism is a valid baptism, from God not man, from heaven not earth, from above not below.

 Here’s a better and easier way to answer questions concerning baptism: